 The physical and cognitive results of post-concussion syndrome may vary according to the severity of your injury.
 You may require extended periods of rest and careful monitoring, which can make it difficult or impossible for you to return to work to support yourself and your family.

-For a free legal consultation with a concussion injury lawyer serving Worthington, call (877) 538-1116
+For a free legal consultation with a concussion injury attorney in Worthington, call (614) 538-1116

 Assess the Full Value of Your Recoverable Damages